Powers of the theta divisor and relations in the tautological ring: Proofs of vanishing theorems

-Hence, $g_0\geq \deg \xi_{\Ga*}(\ga)-g(\Ga)+1$, proving the theorem. \end{proof}
+Hence, $v_0\geq \deg \xi_{\Ga*}(\ga)-g(\Ga)+1$, proving the theorem. \end{proof}

 \begin{remark} The proofs of Theorem~\ref{thm:mainvanishing} and Theorem~\ref{thm:mainthm} together provide an explicit algorithm for expressing any tautological class of codimension $k\geq g$ on $\oMgn$ as a boundary class having $k-g+1$ rational components.
-We provide an outline for this algorithm.
+We provide an outline for this algorithm below to demonstrate its feasibility; we (or our students) plan to implement this algorithm and make it publicly available in the future.

 In the notation of Section~\ref{sec:strata}, let $(\Ga,\ga)$ be a marked stable graph defining a tautological class $\xi_{\Ga*}(\ga)\in R^k(\oMgn)$ with a basic class $\ga_v$ at each vertex $v\in V$.
 We say that $\xi_{\Ga*}(\ga)$ has {\em property $\star$} if